dominikduennebacke/autofocus.duennebacke.com/_posts/2022-10-09-nested-active-directory-group-support-for-legacy-apps.md

 }
 Invoke-WebRequest @Params
 ```
 And run it.
-Make sure you comply with the [requirements](https://github.com/dominikduennebacke/Sync-NestedAdGroupMember#REQUIREMENTS) when doing so.
 > :warning: **Warning**
+> * When you run the script make sure you comply with the [requirements](https://github.com/dominikduennebacke/Sync-NestedAdGroupMember#REQUIREMENTS)
-> As with any script from the internet, use them at your own risk and inspect the source code before running them.
+> * As with any script from the internet, use it at your own risk and inspect the source code before execution

 ```powershell
 ./Sync-NestedAdGroupMember.ps1 -VERBOSE